rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

 <br/>
 <hr>

-### Recommended Tools and Plugins
+### Recommended Plugins

 **Sketch Measure**<br/>
-Make it a fun process to create specs for developers and teammates.
+Make it a fun process to create specs for developers and teammates.<br/>
 [Download from GitHub](https://github.com/utom/sketch-measure)
 <br/>

 **Sketchpacks**<br/>
-Manage and sync your Sketch plugins across machines and teams.
+Manage and sync your Sketch plugins across machines and teams.<br/>
 [Download from Sketchpacks](https://sketchpacks.com/)
 <br/>

 **Nudg.it**<br/>
-Change your large (shift+arrow) nudge from 10 to 8 to easily align with spacing system.
+Change your large (shift+arrow) nudge from 10 to 8 to easily align with spacing system.<br/>
 [Download from Nudg.it](http://nudg.it/)
 <br/>
 <hr>

-## Updating the UI Toolkit in Your Project
+## Updating the UI Toolkit
 ### Sketch Update Notification

 System releases are communicated through both [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4) and [#cedar-news](https://rei.slack.com/messages/C5W0VMKGU).